 These are all good reasons to start working on your postdoc applications eighteen months in advance; you’ll have enough time to put together a couple of draft proposals, consult with your referees, and thus be prepared to put things together faster when the adverts start coming out.
 But if you’re really serious about getting a postdoc, you need to start planning for them from even earlier, to make sure that when you start putting together the applications, you stand a chance.
 This is because:

 – Postdocs are ridiculously competitive (I have said it twice; but I don’t mean to discourage you).
-It might sound odd, given that a tenure-track job is a much bigger investment for a university, but it’s not that odd if you think about it: to begin with, no major (or even middle-rank) research university is going to hire anyone right out of a PhD.
-Exceptions do occur, but these are very rare indeed.
+It might sound odd, given that a tenure-track job is a much bigger investment for a university, but it’s not that odd if you think about it: to begin with, major (or even middle-rank) research universities rarely hire anyone right out of a PhD.
 So those jobs, which are certainly really hard to get, are probably not on your radar screen anyway.
 Secondly, a job is invariably advertised for a particular field; you will be competing against others in your own field.
-There are, of course, differences between an advertisement for a medieval historian of Europe specialising in the period 800–1200, placed by a large history department that already has four medieval historians (this is a real example from King’s College London last year), and one from the humanities programme of a liberal arts college seeking someone teaching English literature before Shakespeare, or pre-1700 European history, or ‘medieval studies’.
-But even in the latter cases, you will be competing against either scholars of medieval English literature like yourself, or scholars of European history before 1700, or at least medievalists of some sort.
-While European history before 1700 covers a large period, a good deal of it is the middle ages, and even if you are a Merovingianist, you know already that you have to be able to teach the fifteenth century; even if you’re a hardcore Anglo-Saxonist, you can surely manage some Chaucer; and whatever your field, as a medievalist you should be able to teach general stuff on ‘medieval civilisation’.
-A postdoc, on the other hand, will typically be in the humanities, or liberal arts; some Oxbridge postdocs are more specific, but even the most specialised of those will almost invariably be something like ‘art history’, or ‘British history’, or ‘Modern languages’.
+There are, of course, differences between an advertisement for a medieval historian of Europe specialising in the period 800–1200, placed by a large history department that already has four medieval historians, and one from the humanities programme of a liberal arts college seeking someone teaching English literature before Shakespeare, or pre-1700 European history, or ‘medieval studies’.
+But even in the latter cases, you will be competing against either scholars of medieval English literature like yourself, or scholars of European history before 1700, or at least medievalists of some sort; it is unlikely that the field of applicants will be significantly over about 150 if that.
+And while European history before 1700 covers a large period, a good deal of it is the middle ages, and even if you are a Merovingianist, you know already that you have to be able to teach the fifteenth century; even if you’re a hardcore Anglo-Saxonist, you can surely manage some Chaucer; and whatever your field, as a medievalist you should be able to teach general stuff on ‘medieval civilisation’.
+A postdoc, on the other hand, will typically be in the humanities, or liberal arts; some Oxbridge postdocs are more specific, but even the most specialised of those will almost invariably be something like ‘art history’, or ‘British history’, or ‘modern languages’.
 These are, however, still very broad categories, with a much wider range of potential competition than you would get for most jobs, and hey, it’s Oxbridge, that’s crazily competitive anyway (about ninety per cent of the Oxbridge fellowships go to people with some Oxbridge background, even if it’s an undergraduate degree).
 The Mellon postdocs at Yale and Columbia, which are not limited by themes, regularly get 900+ applications for one to three fellowships; even the Oxbridge postdocs that are somewhat restricted by field will receive easily 200+ applications for one fellowship.
 So you’re competing against a broad range of people in all kinds of humanities subjects, many of which will often sound a lot more ‘relevant’ than anything medieval.

 – Postdocs are ridiculously competitive (I have said it thrice; what I tell you three times is true).
 Certainly, they’re way harder than the more normal first step: the slave market of sessional lecturing.
 Typically, if you don’t get a postdoc, you will start with a contract job for a year or two, move to a tenure-track job at a place you might not particularly want to be at, and thence to the university of your dreams (or at least one where you might not mind spending the rest of your life).
-Some people will be lucky enough to skip the first step, but if you want a job at a major or even mid-level research university, unless your cv looks good enough for a postdoc anyway, you’re extremely unlikely to get the job you’ll stay in for a long time.
-(Just think of all the recent medieval hires at U of T: how many of them got the job right out of a PhD?
-And this is something true of most humanities disciplines, not just medieval studies.)
+Some people will be lucky enough to skip the first step, but if you want a job at a major or even mid-level research university, unless your cv looks good enough for a postdoc anyway, you’re extremely unlikely to get the job you’ll (want to) stay in for a long time.
 It makes sense, if you like research and want to aim for a plum job later on, to try and get a postdoc; but given the competitiveness, if you really want one of these, you have to plan way ahead to make sure you’ve got a decent chance.
 That means, returning to my earlier point, getting some publications.
-The likelihood of getting a fellowship without at least one publication is very slim indeed, probably non-existent; the chance of getting one without at least some good conference presentations is certainly non-existent.
+The likelihood of getting a fellowship without at least one publication is very slim indeed, probably non-existent; the chance of getting one without at least some good conference presentations is certainly non-existent (unless you have a very heavy-weight patron backing you).
 And by ‘good conference presentation’, I do not mean the zoo: Kalamazoo doesn’t quite count for nothing, but it’s pretty close.
 You don’t need to aim for a paper in Anglo-Saxon England or Past and Present or Speculum; just a solid publication or two in a solid journal (not one devoted solely to graduate student papers) will (hopefully) do the trick.
 How to do this?
 Well, I can’t go into all of that right now—how to get published is a topic that deserves a page of its own, which Linda Hutcheon has once again provided here—but to begin with, you need to know the literature in your field well enough to know if what you’ve written is worth revising for publication; then you need to make sure you get advice from as many other knowledgeable people—professors and peers—as you can, about your paper, about how you can make it the best paper possible, and about where you can place it; and then you need to work your ass off to try and get it accepted.
 And if it’s not accepted with the first try, don’t give up: use the reviewers’ reports, think hard (but not too long), revise, and resubmit.
 But remember: it’s the hard work and ambition that will count here, not the fact that you’re able to have a life.

 2. Marketing strategy